Dyslexia Program

 Turbo Start: A Dyslexia Curriculum for Newly Identified Students

-Used at Higgins, Aaron Parker and North Lamar Intermediate
+Used at Everett, Aaron Parker and North Lamar Intermediate

 Take Flight

-Used at Higgins, Aaron Parker, North Lamar Intermediate, and Stone Middle School
+Used at Everett, Aaron Parker, North Lamar Intermediate, and Stone Middle School

 Used at Aaron Parker, North Lamar Intermediate, Stone Middle School